-Consumer awareness and demand are driving more innovation by major cosmetic retailers, but sadly much of this is superficial.
+Preyanka acknowledges that consumer awareness and demand are driving more innovation by major cosmetic retailers but states “sadly much of this is superficial.
 One prominent beauty company got a lot of attention and press for removing palm oil from their soap base, but it turns out they still add palm-derived ingredients to the soap, so it's not actually a palm oil-free product.
 Green-washing is rife in the industry; this is why we opted for third-party certification.”
 Orangutan Alliance certification bridges the gap between consumer demand for transparency, manufacturer product development opportunities and support for grassroots conservation projects affected by non-sustainable palm oil with their certification.

-What are your top 5 tips for someone starting out an eco conscious business
+Preyaka’s tips for someone starting out an eco conscious business: